-Manziel says life 'trending upward' despite judge's concern

-Dallas judge Roberto Canas called the hearing Tuesday because Manziel missed a deadline to provide the court an update on how the former Cleveland player was meeting stipulations that include him participating in a substance-abuse program through the NFL or something similar.

-Manziel responded that he was slow to meet the condition because he didn't trust the NFL and planned to work through the players' association.
+Manziel tries to reassure judge after missing court deadline

+DALLAS (AP) -- After missing a court-ordered deadline, Johnny Manziel appeared before a judge Tuesday and promised to meet the stipulations required to get the troubled quarterback's domestic violence case dismissed while saying his distrust of the NFL played a part in the delay.

+The 2012 Heisman Trophy winner said he doesn't want to disappoint Judge Roberto Canas, who warned that he or a jury could decide Manziel's fate if the deal reached in November is revoked.

 The 24-year-old Manziel faced a misdemeanor charge that carried a penalty of up to a year in jail and a $4,000 fine after he was accused of hitting and threatening former girlfriend Colleen Crowley during a night out in January 2016.
+The judge said he called the hearing because Manziel missed a deadline for an update on the progress of meeting his conditions, including one that requires the former Cleveland Browns player to work through the NFL or another agency on a substance-abuse program.

+Asked by the judge to explain how things would be going forward, Manziel said he responded quickly when attorney Jim Darnell told him the judge wasn't happy.

+''Since that day everything's been going extremely smoothly and my life is trending upward,'' Manziel said in a 70-second statement. ''I don't even want to let this get anywhere near the rabbit hole that you were describing.
+I'm taking this responsibility.
+This is helping me get my life back together.''

 ---